ildefons/rechain_icrc3/README.md

 ----> document parameter semantic
 ----> example of how to create a ledger (including setting the canister princiapla...
 Motoko team working on how to avoid it)
+----> how dispatching works
+----> what happens when errors (types of errors)
+----> explain canister upgrading
+----> explain (todo) cycling refilling (explain we only refil the main canister and the archives are auto refilled, with the recurrent timer: 6h)

 ## Install
 (TODO)